LukeGrahamLandry/hctarcs/devlog.md

 Passes cargo check!

+TODO: test that makes sure any changes never make the ray tracer use polymorphic types.
+(I had to rescue bools once already) Currently my type inference is non-deterministic, so I think whether it compiles the ray tracer correctly depends on the (random) iteration order of a hashmap.
+So the common problem it seems is locals that are only ever assigned from arguments and passed to functions without being directly used in an expression so those statements could be processed before it knows types for the function parameters, and then it guesses they must be polymorphic.
+Instead of guessing, I should walk the tree and see if there's any usages that have type checked by now.
+Did that, feels like a lot of cloning that would be slow, but also it makes no difference cause profiler says 75% of the time is serde parsing the json anyway (or 86% in debug mode).

+Can also assert cargo check passes as part of the tests.
+And if I can think of any dumb syntactic things to check for like `NumOrStr::from(NumOrStr::from(...expr))`.

 ## async ideas (Dec 28)

 Do my own async, so I don't have to deal with functions closing over their mutable sprite/global arguments?